reTHINK-project/scenario-service-implementation/docs/scenarios/hotel-guest-application/hotel-guest-application.md

 that the service stipulates additional overnight stays of guests in the city which in turn increases revenues from city taxes.
 _Alice_ takes advantage of the free service and put The _Old Inn Hotel Guest Application_ in that _Cataloge_.

-NOTE -- we need to add a paragraph here about the registry; i.e. who deploys it etc.
+NOTE -- we need to add a paragraph here about the registry; i.e. who deploys it etc.  If the city of Bersabon hosts the Catalogue, can DT provide the IDM service?

 _Bob_ is a frequent traveller who stayed at the _Old Inn_ several times before.
 The availability of individualized booking and futuristic room control made _Bob_ a returning customer whenever staying at Bersabon.  _Bob_ has signed up with German Telecom, _DT_, to provide him with identity management services.  _DT_ hosts a _Registry_ that implements this service.

-As _Bob_ attends the conference at the _Old Inn_, he uses his smart phone to book a room at the hotel, select his room preferences, and control the room appliances after check-in.
+As _Bob_ attends the conference at the _Old Inn_, he calls the _Old Inn's Reception_ to ask if the hotel offers any special rates for conference attendees.
+As the _Receptionist_ tells _Bob_ that best rates are always available via the hotel's booking portal, _Bob_ uses his smart phone to book a room at the hotel, and select his room preferences.

+, and
+control the room appliances after check-in.

 **Note:  need to add devices / smart appliances in the room, e.g. control of light etc**